laminas/laminas-console/doc/book/routes.md

 # Console routes and routing

-A powerful feature the zend-console component exposes is *routing*.
+A powerful feature the laminas-console component exposes is *routing*.
 Routing reads the command line arguments and matches them to criteria; if the criteria matches, it then returns a list of matched parameters and flags.

 > ## Handling routing results
 >
-> zend-console exposes routing via the `Zend\Console\RouteMatcher\DefaultRouteMatcher`
+> laminas-console exposes routing via the `Laminas\Console\RouteMatcher\DefaultRouteMatcher`
 > class, allowing you to create standalone routable console applications.
 >
-> zend-mvc provides structure around routing results to controllers, which
+> laminas-mvc provides structure around routing results to controllers, which
 > we [detail in the MVC Routing chapter](mvc/routing.md).
 >
 > Another option is [zf-console](https://github.com/zfcampus/zf-console), which